stingalleman/awesome-audiovisual/README.md

 # Awesome Audiovisual [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> Curated list of awesome audiovisual projects
+> Curated list of audiovisual projects.

 Want to add something?
 Just make a pull request, but be sure to follow the [contributing guidelines!](./contributing.md) (Also, if you don't have a github account, feel free to [email me.](mailto:stingalleman@icloud.com?subject=Awesome-Audiovisual%20contribution))
 Question?
 Leave it in the [General Discussion issue.](https://github.com/stingalleman/awesome-audiovisual/issues/2)